 - Pressure them to remember specific information (How old were you when you saw Elvis in concert?)

-- Try to keep everyone on task to the very end (don’t interrupt or stop drifting conversations, they’re fun)
+- Try to keep everyone on task to the very end (don’t interrupt or stop drifting conversations, they can be fun and interesting)

 - Time the activity (rush thinking, speed up to finish, keep checking the clock)